russHyde/py-js-dataviz/README.md

   possible (let sqlalchemy optimise the db access)
 - PY: [sqlalchemy] `session.expunge(obj)` to remove 'obj' from the session (and prevent it being added to the database)
+- PY: [dataset] removes boilerplate of sqlalchemy (eg, at schema definition)
+- PY: [dataset] table.find() returns a collection of OrderedDicts (each OrderedDict being a row in the table)
+- PY: [dataset] .freeze method used to allow printing sql query results to .csv or .json; the method has been moved to {datafreeze} and that package is defunct.
+Recommend using `pandas.to_csv` instead